Indian folk music: Garba

 Garba ("song") is sung in honor of Hindu goddesses and gods during Navratri.
-They are sung in the honor of god Krishna, Hanuman, Ram, etc.
+They are sung in the honor of goddess Durga's nine different forms and other gods like Krishna, Hanuman, Ram, etc.

 Dollu Kunita

 This is a group dance that is named after the Dollu — the percussion instrument used in the dance.
 It is performed by the menfolk of the Kuruba community of the North Karnataka area.
 The group consists of 16 dancers who wear the drum and beat it to rhythms while dancing.
 The beat is controlled and directed by a leader with cymbals who is positioned in the center.
 Slow and fast rhythms alternate and group weaves varied patterns.

 Kolata/Kolattam

 Kolata/Kolattam is a traditional folk dance of the states of Andhra Pradesh, Karnataka and Tamil Nadu.
 Similar to its North Indian counterpart Dandiya Ras, it is performed with coloured sticks and usually involves both men and women dancing together.

+Telangana's Janapadha Geyalu

+Telangana had its own unique song and dance, and there were many folk singers and artistes who took part in the Telangana movement.
+Some of the prominent names who took active part in the Telangana movement are Gaddar, Belli Lalitha, Sai Chand, Vimalakka and singers like Deshapati Srinivas and Rasamayi Balakishan.

 Uttarakhandi music

 Uttarakhandi folk music had its roots in the lap of nature.
 The pure and blessed music have the feel and the touch of nature and subjects related to nature.
 The folk music primarily is related to the festivals, religious traditions, folk stories and simple life of the people of Uttarakhand.
 Thus the songs of Uttarakhand are a true reflection of the cultural heritage and the way people live their lives in the Himalayas.
 Musical instruments used in Uttarakhand music include the dhol, damoun, turri, ransingha, dholki, daur, thali, bhankora and masak baja.
 Tabla and harmonium are also used but to a lesser extent.
 The main languages are Kumaoni and Garhwali.